 Obesity levels in the UK and across our area are increasing in all age groups.
 We’re working with local councils and other organisations to prevent obesity-related disease and support the local community to adopt healthier lifestyles.

-- Read more about the causes, treatments and risks associated with obesity on the NHS website.
+- Read more about the causes, treatments and risks associated with obesity.

 - Visit your GP for advice on treatments and diets.
 If you have health issues, are pregnant, or you’re not familiar with dieting or exercise, you should seek the help of your GP before starting a diet or exercise programme.